College students with food allergies share their experiences with dining halls, dorms and roommates.

 Elise lives in a dorm and eats at Dawes dining hall on campus, which is dedicated gluten-free, and also serves food that’s free of other top allergens if this is requested by a student.
 “The Dawes kitchen and dining hall are only accessible if you are registered with the disability office as being gluten intolerant or celiac,” says Elise.
 To prove you have one of these conditions, a doctor’s note is required to be submitted to the Office of Disability Services.

-Tougher Moments: Students who use this special dining hall are only allowed one friend to join them at a meal.
+Tougher Moments: College students who use this special dining hall are only allowed one friend to join them at a meal.
 Elise finds this complicates social life, making it difficult to coordinate safe meals with friends.
 “This definitely limited any spontaneous food decisions,” she says.
 Another issue is that breakfast isn’t provided, however Elise has access to a community kitchen, and always brings her own sponge for clean up.

 Positive Experiences: Elise had requested to room with someone else with food allergies.
 Her roommate turned out to have compatible food allergies and the two hit it off, making the living situation very positive in the first year.
 “Many of the friends I’ve made in college are very understanding of my allergies, and ask great questions if they want to know more,” Elise says.